 Over time you will develop a preference for the style of photography, sandy beaches are just much easier and safer for family portraits.

 21. Reefs offer variety

 Reefs offer a dimension, great variety that can add drama to your photography, but they can be slippery walking over them.
 Check the tides before scheduling – reefs get more exposure on low tide.

-I found that some of the morning fog, or fog rolling in, if caught right can add gorgeous backdrop.
+I found that some of the morning fog rolling in (if caught right) can add gorgeous backdrop.